 However, the matrix is sparse, and a banded or sparse storage scheme can be used to save storage.
 However, even if storage is saved, a revised program may eat up too much time because MATLAB's sparse storage scheme is not efficiently used by inserting nonzero elements one at a time.
 Moreover, if banded storage is employed, the user must provide a suitable fast solver.
 Simply "translating" a banded solver from another language will probably not provide an efficient routine.

 This library looks at how the complexity of the problem grows with increasing NX and NY; how the computing time increases; how the various full, banded and sparse approaches perform.

 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-CG, a C++ library which implements a simple version of the conjugate gradient (CG) method for solving a system of linear equations of the form A*x=b, suitable for situations in which the matrix A is positive definite (only real, positive eigenvalues) and symmetric.
+CG, a C++ code which implements a simple version of the conjugate gradient (CG) method for solving a system of linear equations of the form A*x=b, suitable for situations in which the matrix A is positive definite (only real, positive eigenvalues) and symmetric.

-SPARSE_DISPLAY, a C++ library which can read information defining a matrix of numbers and display the sparsity pattern or location of the nonzero elements using gnuplot.
+SPARSE_DISPLAY, a C++ code which can read information defining a matrix of numbers and display the sparsity pattern or location of the nonzero elements using gnuplot.
 This operation is already available in the built-in MATLAB "spy" command.